Assault charges takes many forms in North Carolina.

 Regardless if you are facing misdemeanor or felony charges, you are looking at serious penalties.
 Therefore, it is in your best interest to contact a local defense lawyer that can provide you with a free consultation about your case.

-Schedule a free consultation today with The Law Office of John C. Fitzpatrick, P.C. at 919-683-9500 or send a message online with your legal questions.
+Schedule a free consultation today with The Law Firm of John C. Fitzpatrick, P.C. at 919-683-9500 or send a message online with your legal questions.